IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 differently per product.

 It is important however, that the system UI and the frontends integrate neatly.
-To achieve this, the TomTom IndiGO framework provides a set of contracts in the form of interfaces and classes, that allow a basic level of interaction between the system UI and frontends.
+To achieve this, the TomTom Digital Cockpit framework provides a set of contracts in the form of interfaces and classes, that allow a basic level of interaction between the system UI and frontends.

 The majority of these contracts are defined in